 This is the basic course for those majoring in the biological sciences and allied health fields.
 Kinematics, Newton's Laws of Motion, Energy, Momentum and Rotation are introduced and treated with methods of algebra and calculus.
 Problem-solving with algebra is emphasized.
-Satisfies one core curriculum science requirement when taken in conjunction with PH-113 Physics I Laboratory.
 Prerequisite: MA 109.
 Offered fall semester.
 Three credits.